Connect with us

 “I made myself vulnerable to reach out and ask for help and support.
 We don’t do that anymore,” says Nu Standard founder Autumn Yarbrough.
 “Allow yourself to be vulnerable and trust yourself that you will overcome whatever the results are.”

 Brands built on real stories, real pivots, and real connection cut through the noise.
-Vulnerability isn’t a weakness—it’s the bridge to loyalty, collaboration, and long-term trust.
-Show up human, not just polished.
+Here, vulnerability is a strength.
+It’s the bridge to loyalty, collaboration, and long-term trust.
+Show up as a person, not a persona.

 4. Mix Old-School Grit with New-School Tools